HwiyeolJo/CV/README.md

 - Extrofitting results in word vector generalization

 #### (Preprint/Under Reviews)

-**Jo, H.**, Kang, D., Zhang, B., & Hearst, M. (2020).
-Does BERT know this word’s definition?
-Integration Method of Pretrained Language Models and Dictionary Definitions. submitted

-- Dissected BERT representation with respect to the basic form of semantics, formal definition
-- Developed DefBERT; The method to inject formal definition into contextualized models
-- Proposed DefRank, SenseRank tasks to measure the ability to incorporate formal definitions

 **Jo, H.**, & Zhang, B. (2019).
 Ruminating Word Representations with Random Masker. submitted